 Keep the feast for the family

 While it is nice to include our pets in family occasions, be careful not to feed your dog leftovers from Christmas lunch or dinner.
-The fat trimmed from meat, both cooked and uncooked, may cause pancreatitis.
+The fat trimmed from meat, both cooked and uncooked, can cause pancreatitis.
 Cooked bones are also dangerous, as they are very brittle and can easily get stuck in your dog’s windpipe or stomach.
-You should also avoid feeding your dog chocolate or Christmas pudding as both have ingredients that are toxic to dogs.
+Also don't feed your dog chocolate or Christmas pudding as both have ingredients that are toxic to dogs.

-Everyone loves to find a stash of chocolate in their stocking on Christmas morning.
+Everyone loves to find a stash of chocolate in their stocking on Christmas morning bit make sure your dog doesn't get to it first.
 Please do not share these with your furry friends, especially dark chocolate.
 Not only is chocolate toxic it can upset their tummies and leave an unexpected Christmas mess!

 Vaccinate your pets

-If you are boarding your pet this Christmas or visiting friends with animals, be sure all your pet’s inoculations are up to date.
-Living in close proximity to other animals there is an increased risk of them catching an infection.
+If you are boarding your pet this Christmas or visiting friends with animals, be sure all your pet’s vaccinations are up to date.
+Your local boarding kennel or cattery will require this.

 While gorgeous to look at, all lilies (and lily water) are toxic to cats, causing kidney failure and even death.
 Other Christmas plants like mistletoe and holly can cause vomiting and diarrhoea.
 Christmas lilies are not dangerous to dogs but watch for other plants such as azaleas and rhododendrons.